“We reach a young audience that no longer buys newspapers”

 Marten Blankesteijn, co-founder of Blendle, the new Dutch start-up whose app is already being referred to as the iTunes of the press.

-MARTEN BLANKESTEIJN We have all the main titles from the Netherlands in our portfolio, as well as foreign titles like The Economist.
+Marten Blankesteijn: We have all the main titles from the Netherlands in our portfolio, as well as foreign titles like The Economist.
 Subscribers don’t buy an entire issue; they just pay by the article.
-The price varies between €0.05 and €0.89, with 70 per cent of the revenue going to the publisher.
+The price varies between €0.05 and €0.89, with 70% of the revenue going to the publisher.
 If a subscriber isn’t satisfied with an article, he can get his money back.

-TECHNOLOGIST A lot of media have already created online subscription systems, like paywalls.
-What added value can you bring to these media??
+T. A lot of media have already created online subscription systems, like paywalls.
+What added value can you bring to these media?

 M. B. What people don’t like about paywalls is having to sign up all the time.
 If you register with Blendle once, you get simple and permanent access to all the media you’re interested in.